studiowebux/webux-mailer/README.md

 ## Introduction

-This module is a wrapper to send mails, it uses nodemailer.
+This module is a wrapper to send emails, it uses nodemailer.

 ## Installation